WGLab/TermViewer/README.md

 After the script has finished executing the results can be visualized by running the web application

 To begin navigate to the TermViewer directory on your server.
-Make sure you have miniconda or anaconda installed.
+Make sure you have miniconda or anaconda installed (if not, you can go to [here](https://docs.conda.io/en/latest/miniconda.html) to download the appropriate version and install).
 Then create a new environment using the .yml file from the repository and the following command:

 ```
 conda env create --name [envname] -f viewerenv.yml